 Not for very large or very tiny dogs

 Some pets can open the gate

 The gate is available with four or six panels and you can attach more if you need a larger pen or want to block off a bigger room.
-The manufacturer says it’s meant to contain pups 8.8 to 44 pounds.
+The manufacturer says it’s meant to contain dogs that weigh between 8.8 to 44 pounds.